kiboschool/course-programming-2/src/lessons/db-and-vis/visualizing-data.md

 There is a stronger correlation.
 The data is shaped in more of a line than a cloud.
 This makes sense!
 Forwards score more goals than other players, so caps should be more strongly correlated with goals.

 ## Try it yourself: Scatter plots

+You should open `football_players_viz.py` from inside the project mentioned at the top of this page.

 Make scatterplots for goals vs caps for different positions.